breuner/elbencho/contrib/storage_sweep/README.md

 `elbencho` is a distributed storage benchmark for file systems and block devices with support for GPUs.
-It is far more capable than the two wrappers cover.
-In addition, they don't directly handle the benchmarking of scale-out storage.
+It is far more capable than the the first two wrappers cover.
+In addition, the pair doesn't directly handle the benchmarking of scale-out storage.
 Although coupled with something like [Ansible](https://www.ansible.com) and `elbencho`'s service mode (see `elbencho --help-all`), it can be done.
 Future improvement and evolution are definitely possible.

+Sven and other contributors have been adding new features and functionalities to `elbencho` from time to time.
+Perhaps in the future, when opportunities arises, I will create a read benchmark wrapper and introduce the ability to sweep AWS S3 compatible object storage. `dgen.ch` can be made even more flexible as well.
+You are also encouraged to try to consider your own contributions along such directions.

 [Back to top](#page_top)